Assistance programs in Montgomery County Alabama.

 How the HPRP program works is it will actually pay rent and utility bills.
 It also help pay for a new home or apartment as well.
-The service will provide help with paying utility deposits, partial moving expenses, hotel or motel vouchers, and it will also provide for a limited amount of case management services related to either at-risk housing issues or their homelessness.
+The service will provide help with paying utility security deposits, partial moving expenses, or free hotel or motel vouchers.
+The government housing programs will also provide for a limited amount of case management services related to either at-risk housing issues or their homelessness.

-Aid will be given to those in need to the point that people who are struggling can get back on their feet.
+Financial aid will be given to those in need to the point that people who are struggling can get back on their feet.
 People can receive rent assistance for up to 18 months maximum.
 But of course this depends on funding.

 Families in need of rent help or housing assistance can receive help from many charity organizations.
-There are locations across the county, both non-profit agencies and churches, that share their resources and facilities with homeless families and those on the verge of losing their home thorough the community.
+There are locations across the Montgomery County region, both non-profit agencies and churches, that share their resources and facilities with homeless families and those on the verge of losing their home thorough the community.
 Through the Interfaith Hospitality Network (IHN) / Family Promise (phone 334.265.2010), the various churches that are part of the program provide meals, safe lodging, meals and encouragement to families while they are going through emergencies.
 Find other church assistance programs.

 Bethel Missionary Baptist Church - Provides utility bill and rent assistance when funds are available.
 Need to call on Monday mornings.
 Call (334) 262-6881 or (334) 262-6825.